vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 is to build logical topologies from the declarative API(Policy Objects).The resources and data sources using the policy API have _policy_ in their name.
-All these resources and data sources are fully documented on the NSX-T Terraform Provider page:•https://www.terraform.io/docs/providers/nsxt/index.htmlFor more details on the NSX-T Policy API usage, please look at NSX-T documentation.
+All these resources and data sources are fully documented on the NSX-T Terraform Provider page:•https://www.terraform.io/docs/providers/nsxt/index.html For more details on the NSX-T Policy API usage, please look at NSX-T documentation.

 The existing data sources and resources are still available to consume but using